 Since NCLB passed years ago, my focus had grown to be on those struggling learners.
 However, as a parent of a gifted child, I felt the guilt of nearly ignoring those very children in my classroom.
 With all the pressure and demands being on raising my low learners, how could I possibly meet the needs of the others in the classroom?
 Some schools have switch out time during RTI where students are grouped more homogeneous, but that was not my reality.
 I had students who would make Bill Gates look dumb, and students who were several grade levels below.
 If you have ever had such large extremes in your classroom like this, you know just how frustrating (and challenging) it can be.
-I’m hoping I can provide you with a few ideas if this ever happens to you (and if it hasn’t yet, it will – I promise!).
+I’m hoping I can provide you with a few ideas on meeting all students’ needs if this ever happens to you (and if it hasn’t yet, it will – I promise!).

 Level 1 (below grade level): After reading the piece, provide this group of students with all the supporting details and have them work together to identify the main idea.